 Need to save money?
 Use these 17 tricks to save $1000 fast!
 [Check out my post How to Make $400 This Month Using Your Smart Phone HERE.]

 Develop your own shopping rewards program to add money to your savings quickly.
 Every time you shop get $5 cash back at the register and stash it in an envelope at home –or move an extra $5 from checking to long-term savings.
 Think of it as tipping yourself.
 Adding this extra “tip” may also help you re-think whether or not you want to make that purchase after all.

 You can also reward yourself by not shopping.
-Whenever you resist the urge to buy something add that amount of cash to a savings envelope in your wallet.
-When you reach $50 add it to your savings account.
+Whenever you resist the urge to buy something add that amount of cash to a savings envelope in your wallet or transfer that amount from your checking account to your savings account.

 Use Gift Cards

 A super helpful way to plan your non-essential spending is to buy gift cards for entertainment purchases.
 For example, if you love books and you want to budget only $20 a month for those purchases, buy a gift card in that amount to your favorite book store and use only the gift card when buying books.
 You can also buy gift cards for movie theaters and many restaurants and retailers.

 Write It Down

 Thinking about saving may seem like enough but you will be far more likely to save $1000 if you take the simple step of writing your goal down on paper.
 A study conducted by Gail Matthews, PhD, of Dominican University found 61% of those who wrote down their goals accomplished their objectives compared to only 43% of those who only thought about them.